hamaluik/nomdebebe/README.md

 ## Motivation

 I need to choose a name.
-There's lots of tools and apps out there to help with that, but I want a tool that **doesn't spy on me and sell my data** (or yours for that matter).
+There's lots of tools and apps out there to help with that, but I want a tool that **doesn't spy on me and / or sell my data** (or yours for that matter).
 Unfortunately, it seems the only way for that to exist anymore is to build it yourself, so here we are.

 ## Features